Chatterino/chatterino-browser-ext/README.md

 ## Communication

-This extension uses [native messageing](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) to communicate with [Chatterino][chatterino]
+This extension uses [native messageing](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) to communicate with [Chatterino][chatterino].

 Messages are encoded as JSON in the following structure: